KabukiStarship/Script2/spec/ascii_data/readme.md

 ### 16-bit ASCII Type Bit Pattern

+ASCII Data Types are created from a combination of two types.
+For mono-types TYPE (Type which is 0) is used for the Map Type.

 |  b15:b14  |  b13:b12  |  b7:b6   | b5:b0 |
 |:---------:|:---------:|:--------:|:-----:|
 | Bit-depth | Map class | Map type | Class |